 - Condoms, which are cheap and also prevent STIs

 - The estrogen-free mini-pill, which won’t interfere with testosterone

 - The Depo Provera shot

 - The copper IUD, which works for many years.
 IUDs are also fairly easy to get in Montreal.

 Emergency contraception for transgender people

-If you’ve had front hole sex without birth control, there are ways to lower your risk.
-There’s a progesterone-only emergency contraception pill for those who don’t want to take estrogen.
-You can get this pill at any pharmacy with a RAMQ card or at Head and Hands.
+If you had front-hole sex without birth control, you can lower the risk of pregnancy.
+There’s an estrogen-free morning after pill that you can get at any pharmacy with RAMQ or at clinics like Head and Hands.